tx-pts-dai/terraform-aws-kubernetes-platform/modules/argocd/README.md

 # ArgoCD

-This module deploys ArgoCD as either the hub or spoke controller.
-This will deploy the default ArgoCD Helm chart and all the necessary IAM roles and policies.
+This module deploys ArgoCD supporting resources for the hub or spoke.
+All the necessary IAM roles and policies.

 ## Examples